 Big homes offer equally large basements.
 Whether you finish the basement before you move into your new home or tackle the job in a few years, full basements offer plenty of room to add second family rooms, in-law suites, or play or game rooms.

 Is your home too small for the whole family?
 Check out the brand new executive homes at Country Classics at Hillsborough.
-The four-bedroom, 2.5 bath homes offer side-entry garages, chef’s kitchens, first-floor offices, optional first-floor bedroom suites, large family rooms and full basements.
-If you’re interested in joining our community, get in touch with us soon, as we expect our final phase to sell out soon.
+The four-bedroom, 2.5 bath homes offer side-entry garages, chef’s kitchens, optional first-floor bedroom suites, large family rooms and full basements.
+If you’re interested in joining our community, get in touch with us, as we expect our final phase to sell out soon.